ugate/sqler/jsdocp/tutorial/1-manual.md

     // any changes
     await exc1.rollback();
   }
+  throw err;
 }
 ```
-> __It's imperative that `commit` or `rollback` be called when using `autoCommit = false` on all statements within a transaction since the underlying connection is typically left open until one of those functions is invoked.
+> __It's imperative that `commit` or `rollback` be called when using `beginTransaction()` and `autoCommit = false` is set on all statements within a transaction since the underlying connection is typically left open until one of those functions is invoked.
 Not doing so could quickly starve available connections!__

 #### 🗄️ Caching SQL <sub id="cache"></sub>:
 By default all SQL files are read once during [Manager.init](Manager.html#init), but there are other options for controlling the frequency of the SQL file reads by passing a [cache (see example)](global.html#Cache) container into the [Manager constructor](Manager.html#Manager).